acerempel/threedots-ca-v2/content/collections/pages/introduction.md

         marks:
           -
             type: bold
-        text: 'Why is it called “three dots”?'
+        text: 'Why is this website called “three dots”?'
       -
         type: text
         text: "\_Because three dots is the visual form of the ellipsis (‘…’), and I am an elliptical man."